Return/Go to Type of Behavioral Economics

 Also, the latest formal paper is: Lynne, G. D. and Czap, N. V. “Towards Dual Interest Theory in Metaeconomics.”
 Journal of Interdisciplinary Economics (July 2023): 1-19]

 Most importantly, before we get started here, referring to the Khalil (1998) quote in the heading, Dual Interest Theory (DIT) in Metaeconomics after 3-decades of rigorous testing is less burdened with empirical anomalies because it represents the real Human who has a dual nature.
-And, it is said dual nature Human who operates in the Real World Economy, not the Econ of Single Interest Theory (SIT) in Microeconomics.
+And, it is said dual nature Human who operates in the Real-World Economy, the Economy embedded within the Spaceship Earth system, not the Econ of Single Interest Theory (SIT) in Microeconomics.

-The dual nature of Human (and other mammalian, see Singer 2009) nature, which was fully reflected in the intuition of Adam Smith back in the 1700s, is now well documented in the science of paleontology (see Cory 1999) and evolutionary biology (as represented in the Wilson 2015 quote at the top), as well as behavioral and neuroeconomics science.
+The dual nature of Human and other mammalian (see Singer 2009) nature, which was fully reflected in the intuition of Adam Smith back in the 1700s, is now well documented in the science of paleontology (see Cory 1999) and evolutionary biology (Wilson 2015 quote at the top), as well as behavioral and neuroeconomics science.
 The mammalian and especially the Human brain has evolved and is wired with the primal tendency to selfishness (ego-based self-interest, the only interest represented in SIT in Microeconomics) and selflessness (empathy-based other interest represented in DIT in Metaeconomics) to temper the primary driver of self-interest.
 Striking a good balance is how altruistic (empathy-tempered) groups beat selfish groups, as in finding good balance in the joint selfishness & altruism, selfishness & selflessness, arrogance & sentiments, ego & empathy, self-interest & ethics, self & other-interest.
 Said balance is the reason the Human species as a group has survived, and can in the future survive and remain viable: As Wilson (2015) says, everything else is commentary.

-For more on the emerging notion of Humanomics, which could benefit from the powerful abstraction that is DIT, see McCloskey and Carden (2020), McCloskey (2021, 2022), who build in part on Smith (Vernon, not Adam) and Wilson (2019).
+For more on the emerging notion of Humanomics, which could benefit from the powerful abstraction that is DIT, see McCloskey and Carden (2020), McCloskey (2021, 2022), who build in part on Smith and Wilson (2019).
 For how Metaeconomics specifically overlaps with Humanomics, see Lynne (2020, esp.
-Chapter 7 Financial Policy: Tempering Excessive Greed; also, see the Leave Me Alone Blog ).
+Chapter 7 Financial Policy: Tempering Excessive Greed; also, see the Leave Me Alone Blog, especially the Appendix at the end of the Details).

 Technical Details of Dual Interest Theory